Opa-/keycloak-policy-enforcer-multitenant/README.md

+The issue is now _fixed_, you can browse the pull request of the branch `fix` to check how.

 # Keycloak Policy-Enforcer Multi-tenant issue

 This is an example project to demonstrate some issue when using Keycloak's Policy-Enforcers in a multi-tenant configuration.